turbot/steampipe-docs/docs/reference/config-files/workspace.md

 A `workspace` may include a `options "query"` block to specify values specific to the `steampipe query` command.

-These option often correspond to CLI flags.
+These options often correspond to CLI flags.

 <table>
   <thead>